 MIU, PQ, TNT, Typogenetics.
 All formal systems with underlying simple rules, used by the author to represent his points.
 Computing and computability (partial and general recursive) is introduced through B/F/Gloop.

 Hofstadter speaks about AI a lot, which is exciting for people interested in the topic.
 He presents various AI programs, discussing their structure and what they teach us about "simulating minds".
-In his discussion of Church's thesis, in various versions, he shows what can be computed by people, and what can be computer by human beings.
+In his discussion of Church's thesis, in various versions, he shows what can be computed by machines vs. what can be computed by human beings.

 Another appreciation I must express for the author is his control of the English language.
 The amount of word-plays and tricks in this book is astounding.
 Whole passages are written to be similar to fugues and canons in music.
 The style, especially of the dialogues, is something I've never seen or experienced before.